-NMVOC, CO, NOX, NH3, SO2, PM10, PM2.5 and BC emissions have been estimated, applying the tier 1 approach.
+NMVOC, CO, NOX, NH3, SO2, PM10, PM2.5, BC, Pb, Cd, Hg, Dioxin and PAH emissions have been estimated, applying the tier 1 and tier 2 (for heavy metals and PAH emissions) approach.
 A detailed description of the methodology and parameters used is shown in the NIR (ISPRA, several years [a]).
 The same methodology to estimate emissions from open burning of waste, as reported in paragraph 7.2 of the waste section (see Small scale waste burning (5C2) subparagraph), is used on the basis of the amount of fixed residues instead of removable residues.
 Concerning NOX, CO, NMVOC, IPCC emission factors have been used (IPCC, 1997), while for PM10 and PM2.5 emission factors from the USEPA (EPA, 1995) and BC emission factors from the EMEP/EEA Guidebook (EMEP/EEA, 2013) have been applied.
 NH3 and SO2 emission factors are from the EMEP/EEA Guidebook (EMEP/EEA, 2016) and emissions have been added as requested by the NECD review process (EEA, 2017).
+Pb, Cd, Hg, Dioxin and PAH emission factors are from the EMEP/EEA Guidebook (EMEP/EEA, 2016) and emissions have been added as requested by the NECD review process (EEA, 2018).

-As concerns $NO_X$ and CO emission factors, values used are in the range of the tier 1 emission factors from the EMEP/EEA Guidebook (EMEP/EEA, 2016).
+As concerns NOX and CO emission factors, values used are in the range of the tier 1 emission factors from the EMEP/EEA Guidebook (EMEP/EEA, 2016).